turbot/guardrails-samples/policy_packs/gcp/network/enforce_firewall_to_not_allow_egress_access/README.md

 primary_category: "networking"
 ---

-# Enforce GCP Network Firewall To Not Allow Any Egress Access
+# Enforce GCP Network Firewall to Not Allow Any Egress Access

 Enforcing GCP network firewalls to not allow any egress access is essential for maintaining a highly secure environment.
 This measure ensures that no outbound traffic is permitted, preventing data exfiltration and unauthorized communication with external systems, thereby reducing the risk of data breaches and ensuring compliance with strict security policies and regulatory requirements.